vojta001/tinyquiz/README.md

 Brief end-to-end testing may be added later.

+### Security

+Tinyquiz can hardly be viewed as critical application or as containing sensitive information, therefore certain trade-offs were accepted.

+There is no classical authentication; your identity is determined by the id contained in URL.
+This is usually viewed as bad practice, because the token gets saved in your browsing history, but in Tinyquiz, it becomes effectively worthless as soon as the quiz ends.
+On the other hand, it enables you to play multiple games in different browser tabs at the same time and to reaload the tabs anytime without loosing state - all while keeping the implementation very simple.

+Games and quizzes aren't protected by any password, just the code.
+It is pretty secure though, the code is made by concatenating a sequential part (to prevent collisions) and a random part (to make it difficult to guess).

+Unlike the previous part, no trade-offs were accepted in the server security.
+Go is a GCed language doing its best to prevent memory corruption bugs.
+All database queries are assembled by passing the user supplied input separately thus preventing SQL injection.
+HTML output is handled by the well tested `html/template` standard library which automatically context-aware escapes included content thus preventing XSS.

 ## Building and running

-*Go 1.16 is expected to be released in February 2021.
-It will bring static files embedding into the binary.
-Until it happens, the binary has to be run from the root of the project to be able to find the `ui` directory.*

 The reference way to build the app is in the `flake.nix`.
 For non-Nix users, building shall be pretty trivial though.
 Just obtain a new enough version of Go (see `go.mod`) and build the runnable package of your choice (usually `go build ./cmd/web`).
+You may have to run `go generate ./...` to build the ORM files etc.

 Tinyquiz requires Postgresql, though other database systems might be added later thanks to ent.
 Postgresql configuration is currently hardcoded in the binary.